Exempt Building Work (does not require building consent)

 Important note

-An exemption, of itself, does not permit building work if that building work would be in breach of any other Act e.g. the Resource Management Act 1991, as exempt building work may still require planning approval (Resource Consent).
+An exemption, of itself, does not permit building work if that building work would be in breach of any other Act e.g. the Resource Management Act 1991, as exempt building work may still require planning approval (Resource Consent) or a Services Consent (connection to sewer, water, storm water).

 While there is no statutory time frame to process discretionary applications, council will endeavour to make a decision within a reasonable time frame of approximately 20 working days.